remp2020/remp/Mailer/extensions/mailer-module/README.md

   Distribution of variants will be uniform between all variants.
 * *Number of emails.* Limits number of emails to be sent within the batch.
 * *Start date.* Specifies when the batch should be sent (now or in the future).
+* *Context.* Specifies identifier related to the job.
+Used to prevent duplicate sending of emails.

 When the *job*/*batch* is created, you need to either push *"Start sending"* or *"Prepare queue" button*.
 After pressing both buttons, the background processor will receive necessary information about target group of users and prepare metadata for sending daemon.